Degrees of Freedom of Cache-Aided Interference Channels Assisted by Active Intelligent Reflecting Surfaces: Achievability Scheme

-\end{example} Now, we are ready to provide the theorem in this case. \begin{theorem} Consider a cache-aided interference network with $K_T = M \mu_T$ transmitters, $K_R$ receivers, ${\mu_T} \in [2:K_T]$, and ${\mu_R} \in [K_R-1]$, assisted by an IRS with $Q = (L+1) L$ elements, $L \in [\min\{M-1, K_R-1\}]$.
-Then, the one-shot sum-DoF of $\mathrm{DoF_{sum}} = \operatorname{min}\{{\mu_R}+\mu_T+L, K_R\}$ is achievable. \end{theorem} \begin{proof} In the following, an outline of the proof is presented.
-Similar to the proof of Theorem \ref{Theorem_RIS_without_extended_symbol}, we consider two cases: (I) $\mu_R+\mu_T+L \geq K_R$ and (II) $\mu_R+\mu_T+L < K_R$.
-In case (I), we demonstrate the achievability of the maximum possible sum-DoF.
-Particularly, we illustrate how $K_R$ distinct subfiles in each communication block, together with the IRS coefficients, should be chosen to decode each subfile at the intended receiver interference-free.
-Since $\mu_T > 1$, there is an overlap between the caches of transmitters, and, consequently, we can zero-force the interference using the cooperation of the transmitters.
-To this end, we need to choose $M$ distinct subsets of transmitters in each communication block, each with a size $\mu_T$, and different from the selected subsets in the previous blocks.
-Then, based on the existence of a $(M, {\mu_T})$-subset partition, we present two different proofs.
-In case (II), the same procedure is followed, but only for a subset of receivers.
-This implies that at each communication block, some receivers can achieve a DoF of $1$, while those not being selected in that block will have a DoF of $0$.
-The complete proof is provided in Appendix B. \end{proof}
+\begin{sproof}[Sketch of proof] We consider two cases: (I) $\mu_R+\mu_T+L \geq K_R$ and (II) $\mu_R+\mu_T+L < K_R$.
+In case (I), we present the achievability of the maximum possible sum-DoF.
+To this end, we further divide each subfile into smaller subfiles in order to exploit transmitter cooperation.
+We first show how a set of $\mu_T+\mu_R$ subfiles of a particular form can be decoded interference-free in a network of size $\mu_T \times (\mu_T+\mu_R)$, as demonstrated in Lemmas \ref{lemma_1RX_without_interference} and \ref{lemma_tplustau_RX_without_interference}.
+Building upon these lemmas, we then explain how $K_R$ distinct smaller subfiles in each communication block, together with appropriate IRS configurations, can be selected so that each subfile at the intended receiver is decoded interference-free, as detailed in Lemmas \ref{lemma1_tau_geq1} and \ref{lemma2_tau_geq1}.
+Since $\mu_T > 1$, the transmitter caches overlap, which enables ZF of interference through transmitter cooperation.
+To benefit from cooperation, we select $M$ distinct subsets of transmitters in each communication block, each of size $\mu_T$, ensuring that these subsets differ across blocks.
+The existence of such a partitioning is guaranteed by Lemma \ref{Baranyai's Theorem}.
+In case (II), the same procedure is applied, but only to a subset of receivers.
+Consequently, in each communication block, only the selected receivers achieve a DoF of $1$, while the remaining receivers achieve a DoF of $0$.
+The complete proof is provided in Appendix B. \end{sproof}

+In the following, an example is provided to illustrate the proof of Theorem \ref{Theorem_RIS_without_extended_symbol_tau_geq_1} step-by-step. \begin{example} Consider a cache-aided communication system assisted by an active IRS with $Q = 4$, $K_T = 4$, and $K_R = 4$, where each transmitter and receiver is equipped with cache memories of sizes $M_T = 2$ and $M_R = 1$ files, respectively.
+If the library consists of $N = 4$ files, denoted by $\mathcal{W} = \left\{W_1, W_2, W_3, W_4\right\}$, the maximum DoF of $1$ is achievable for each receiver. \normalfont